 I think anyone of ancient European or Middle Eastern descent has an old family recipe for stuffed cabbage leaves.
 It’s a dish that’s simple, satisfying, and doesn’t cost too much to make…you see, it’s peasant food, and I have to say, they sure knew what they were about!
 Amazing flavors from simple ingredients.

-Stuffed cabbage leaves are simple to make, and whether you’re more or less a bit confused about its origins whether it’s from Russia, Ukraine, or Armenia, among many others, the recipes use similar ingredients; ground beef, a bit of long grain rice, and spices all wrapped in cabbage leaves that are rolled into perfect little parcels.
-And let’s not forget that these get smothered in a rich and delicious tomato sauce and beef stock combination to add even more punch to a dish you may think lacks flavor.
-Let me take your apprehensions away.
-This dish is delicious!
+Stuffed cabbage leaves are easy to make, and if you’re more or less a bit confused about its origins - Russia, Ukraine, Armenia, and many others, the recipes use similar ingredients; ground beef, a bit of long grain rice, and spices all wrapped in cabbage leaves that are rolled into perfect little parcels.

-So let’s get to it, shall we?
+So, let’s get to it, shall we?

 How to Make Delicious Stuffed Cabbage Leaves